 At St Aidan's, we believe that every child has a right to a full-time education, and we would not accept "school refusal" as a reason for non-attendance.
 In such cases, we will work with parents to identify the reasons why a child may be reluctant to attend school.
-We may request advice from the School Attendance Support Team and, with consent, make referrals to other external partners such as the Children and Family Wellbeing Service or Primary Mental Health Workers, as appropriate, to try to ensure the correct support is secured for the child and their family.
+We may request support from the Pupil Attendance Support Team and, with consent, make referrals to external partners such as the Children and Family Wellbeing Service, Primary Mental Health Workers, etc, as appropriate to try to ensure the correct support is secured for the child and their family.